-Maybe you liked your like and who you were in your marriage, and you feel like life has dealt you a bad hand, but so do the people who are diagnosed with cancer.
+Maybe you liked who you were in your marriage, and you feel like life has dealt you a bad hand, but so do the people who are diagnosed with cancer.
 The difference is you can probably have more control over your story than most people with a disease have.
 You can get stuck in one of the first four stages of Dr. Elizabeth Kubler Ross’s stage of grief: denial, anger, bargaining and depression, or you can take control of your life and your future, and with the help and support of others, you can move on to acceptance and write your own story.
-Do you want your story to be that you were a victim or bitter for the rest of your life or do you want your children and grandchildren to talk with pride at how you conducted yourself with dignity and grace during one of the tougher times in life?
+Do you want your story to be that you were a victim or bitter for the rest of your life or do you want your children and grandchildren to talk with pride about how you conducted yourself with dignity and grace during one of the toughest times in life?
 The circumstances you may be in may not be in your control; how your story comes out IS in your control.

 So, you have choices if you find yourself in a divorce: